Rolling Obituary Thread 2024

 I see that Christopher Priest along with David Langford recently wrote the Guardian obit for David D.G.
 Compton so RIP to him too.

-Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 23:21 (one year ago)
+Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 23:21 (two years ago)

 ^ most thrilling rock song ever imo xp